-- The antibiotic linezolid. - Lithium (used in the treatment of manic-depressive disorder) and tryptophan. - Imipramine and desipramine (both used to treat depression). - Sumatriptan and similar medicines (used to treat migraine) and tramadol (used against severe pain).
-These increase the risk of side effects. - Cimetidine, lansoprazole and omeprazole (used to treat stomach ulcers), fluvoxamine (antidepressant) and ticlopidine (used to reduce the risk of stroke).
-These may cause increased blood levels of escitalopram. - St. John's Wort (Hypericum perforatum) a herbal remedy used for depression. - Acetylsalicylic acid and non-steroidal anti-inflammatory drugs (medicines used for pain relief or to thin the blood, so called anti-coagulant).
-These may increase bleeding tendency. - Warfarin, dipyridamole, and phenprocoumon (medicines used to thin the blood, so called anticoagulant).
-Your doctor will probably check the coagulation time of your blood when starting and discontinuing Lexapro in order to verify that your dose of anti-coagulant is still adequate. - Mefloquin (used to treat Malaria), bupropion (used to treat depression) and tramadol (used to treat severe pain) due to a possible risk of a lowered threshold for seizures. - Neuroleptics (medicines to treat schizophrenia, psychosis) and antidepressants (tricyclic antidepressants and SSRIs) due to a possible risk of a lowered threshold for seizures. - Flecainide, propafenone, and metoprolol (used in cardio-vascular diseases) clomipramine, and nortriptyline (antidepressants) and risperidone, thioridazine, and haloperidol (antipsychotics).
-The dosage of Lexapro may need to be adjusted. - Medicines that decrease blood levels of potassium or magnesium as these conditions increase the risk of life threatening heart rhythm disorder.
+- Tell your doctor if you are taking any of the following medicines: "Non-selective monoamine oxidase inhibitors (MAOIs)", containing phenelzine, iproniazid, isocarboxazid, nialamide and tranylcypromine as active ingredients.
+If you have taken any of these medicines you will need to wait 14 days before you start taking Lexapro.
+After stopping Lexapro you must - allow 7 days before taking any of these medicines.
+"Reversible, selective MAO-A inhibitors", containing moclobemide (used to treat depression). - "Irreversible MAO-B inhibitors", containing selegiline (used to treat Parkinson's disease).
+These increase the risk of side - effects.
+The antibiotic linezolid. - Lithium (used in the treatment of manic-depressive disorder) and tryptophan. - Imipramine and desipramine (both used to treat depression).
+Sumatriptan and similar medicines (used to treat migraine) - and tramadol (used against severe pain).
+These increase the risk of side effects. - Cimetidine and omeprazole (used to treat stomach ulcers), fluvoxamine (antidepressant) and ticlopidine (used to reduce the risk of stroke).
+These may cause increased blood levels - of Lexapro.
+St. John's Wort (hypericum perforatum) a herbal remedy used for depression. - Acetylsalicylic acid and non-steroidal anti-inflammatory drugs (medicines used for pain relief or to thin the blood, so called anti-coagulant).
+These may increase bleeding tendency. - Warfarin, dipyridamole, and phenprocoumon (medicines used to thin the blood, so called anti-coagulant).
+Your doctor will probably check the coagulation time of your blood when starting and discontinuing Lexapro in order to verify that - your dose of anti-coagulant is still adequate.
+Mefloquin (used to treat Malaria), bupropion (used to treat depression) and tramadol (used to treat severe pain) due to a possible risk of a lowered threshold for seizures. - Neuroleptics (medicines to treat schizophrenia, psychosis) due to a possible risk of a lowered threshold for seizures, and antidepressants. - Flecainide, propafenone, and metoprolol (used in cardiovascular diseases), clomipramine, and nortriptyline (antidepressants) and risperidone, thioridazine, and haloperidol (antipsychotics).
+The dosage of Lexapro may need to be adjusted.